TerraFirmaCraft/Documentation/1.20.x/worldgen/decorators.md

   - `radius` is an optional positive integer (Default: `2`), which is the radius around the initial position that the area is checked for solid blocks.
   - `max_depth` is an optional positive integer (Default: `4`), which is how deep from the original position the decorator should try and search.

-### Near Water
+### Near Fluid

-This decorator will conditionally place a feature if there is water within a `radius` in the x and z directions, and within `[-radius, 0]` in the y direction.
-Water is checked against the fluid tag `minecraft:water`.
-It is used to create near-water clay deposits.
+This decorator will conditionally place a feature if there is a given fluid within a `radius` in the x and z directions, and within `[-radius, 0]` in the y direction.

-- Type: `tfc:near_water`
+- Type: `tfc:near_fluid`
 - Config:
   - `radius`: An integer representing the distance to search for water.
+  - `fluids`: An optional array of fluid ids that it will search for.
+If none are provided, any fluid will match (except air).

 ### On Top